dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 # How to train your custom dataset

-# 1. Create a clear structure where you will be working in:
+## Step 1.
+Create a clear structure where you will be working in:
 ```
 In my novice experience, 60% of images to train, 20% val, and 20% test split is the most optimal method.
 To understand why, you need to understand what its doing:
 Train - trains your data using your labeled data, then adjusts the weights to minimize its difference between its prediction vs ground truth (your labeled data).
 See Step #5 for more details.